 - Auto: Set the first target weight.
-The controller then automatically calculates each days reference weight. - Custom: The controller provides a weight vs growth day curve, which the user can edit as required. - Factory Default Curve: The controller loads an industry standard bird curve.
+The controller then automatically calculates each day's reference weight. - Custom: The controller provides a weight vs growth day curve, which the user can edit as required. - Factory Default Curve: The controller loads an industry standard bird curve.
 This curve cannot be edited.

-6.4.2.2 Bird Scale Setting | Set Definitions
+6.2.2.2 Bird Scale Setting | Set Definitions

-3 While viewing the Bird Scale Setting menu: Press HELP, select SET, and press ENTER.
+While viewing the Bird Scale Setting menu: Press HELP, select SET, and press ENTER.

-• The upper/lower range parameters defines the range of weights that are recorded.
-The weights of birds that exceed differ from the bird curve by these amounts are discarded.
+This parameter defines the range of weights that are recorded.
+Bird weights that are outside of the band are discarded.